geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 I think they lose money on each other.

 ##### **Geohot** [[00:14:15](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=855)]
-My point is...
+My point is..

 ##### **Geohot** [[00:14:18](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=858)]
-Do we really have users who will be willing to use TinyGrid for training Lama or anything
+Do we really have users who will be willing to use TinyGrid for training LLaMA or anything

 ##### **Geohot** [[00:14:26](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=866)]
 like that?

 ##### **Geohot** [[00:14:27](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=867)]
-Yeah, but it's not like training Lama is some crazy task that...
+Yeah, but it's not like training LLaMA is some crazy task that..

 ##### **Chenyu** [[00:14:30](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=870)]
 Yeah, that's what I mean.